booktrack/DeepSpeech/README.md

 ```

 ## docker run
-The run takes an input stream of an audio file that can be processed by ffmpeg and a single `noisedb` parameter for detecting silences using a noise level.
+The run takes an input stream of an audio file that can be processed by ffmpeg and a two parameters for detecting silences.
-This is the `40` shown below and is in decibels, a range of values from perhaps 10 to 100 is suitable, experiment!
+The first parameter (40 in the example below) is the maximum noise level in decibels (suggest values of 10 through 60)
+The second parameter (0.5 in the below example) is the minimum length of a silence in seconds.
 ```
-cat docker_client/app/data/1284-1180-0010.wav | docker run --rm -i dsclient 40
+cat docker_client/app/data/1284-1180-0010.wav | docker run --rm -i dsclient 40 0.5
 ```
 example output
 ```